 For example, if you pride yourself in a super casual atmosphere, but then start handing out Managing Director titles, the titles might not fit the culture you’re trying to create.
 However, if you are in a small financial consulting firm, having formal titles is the only way clients will understand who does what.
 Think of the company in a larger context and perhaps sketching out the company structure on a whiteboard can help you come with job titles that fit your company culture.

-- What department am I in? – Editorial/Writing.
+- What department is Maggie in? – Editorial/Writing.

-- Is that what everyone should know? – Yes, both internally and externally.
+- Is that what everyone should know internally and externally? – Yes.

 - Does the title fit in with the rest of the team at Fit Small Business? – Yes.